-- Heat cooking oil in a soup pot and stir fry spice paste, bay leaves, lemon grass, and cloves until fragrant, about 2-3 minutes.
+- Heat cooking oil in a soup pot and stir fry spice paste, lemongrass, and cloves until fragrant, about 2-3 minutes.

-- Add the beef into the pot, mix well until the meat is coated with the spices and cook until the color starts to change.
+- Add the beef into the pot, mix well until the meat is no longer pink.

 - Pour the beef stock (or water) and bring to a boil.
 Reduce the heat, cover and simmer for about 1 hour, or until the meat is fully cooked and tender.